vuestorefront/vue-storefront/packages/core/docs/commercetools/use-review.md

 }
 ```

 - `addReview` - function for posting new review.
 When invoked, it submits data to the API and populates `reviews` property with updated information.
+This method accepts a single params object.
+The `params` has the following options:

+  - `params: ReviewAddParams`

+  - `customQueryFn?: CustomQueryFn`

 ```typescript
 interface ReviewAddParams {